NewEconoLab/NNS-EN/nns_background.rst

 The initial standard for NNS defines resolution for NEO addresses or Smart contracts(ScriptHash), but the system is extensible, allowing more resource types to be resolved in future without NNS upgrades.

-Why do we need NNS?
+Why do We Need NNS?
 ====================

 When Satoshi Nakamoto designed Bitcoin address, he created base58 encode by himself rather than adopting base 64 encode commonly used in coding community.